aws-samples/wickr-enterprise-amazon-ec2-cdk/README.md

     - Select **[0]** to set **Eth0** as the Private IP.
     - Select **[0]** to select the **Default** for the Public IP.
     - Select **'N'** when asked if the machine requires a proxy.
-10. The installation script will now complete its tasks and present you with a URL to connect to the messaging server with.
+10. Once the installation script has completed, you will be presented with a URL to browse to.
 11. Continue using the Wickr Enterprise Installation guide, as found in the `administration-guides` folder from **section 4.3**.
-The SSO and Installation guides are also added for your reference.
+The SSO and Administration guides are also added for your reference.

 # Cleanup